lbordowitz/opentofu/internal/backend/remote-state/assure/README.md

 ### Running Managed Service Identity test

-We strongly recommend using the workspace in the `meta-test` folder.
-If you choose not to, use the subsection below as a guide for setting up the appropriate variables.
+We strongly recommend using the workspace in the `meta-test` folder to set up the VM and associated authorizations.

 Within this directory, compile all the tests: